xbmc/repo-plugins/plugin.image.mypicsdb/Readme.txt

 a) You must add picture sources to XBMC
 b) Within MyPicsDB (not in the configuration) select menu "Paths of pictures folders" to add these paths to the database.

-HINT: Net shares or use of a NAS
-Python add-ons aren't able to access remote files!
-This will change with Frodo due to amendment of xbmcvfs.
-To access remote files there are three possibilities depending on your used OS.

-a) Windows client with SMB access to NAS
-   The path to a remote SMB source is stored in XBMC like SMB://server/directory This is changed by MyPicsDB to \\server\directory Therefore it'll work on Windows if the local user has access to the remote directory.
-   To give him access you must use the same User/Password combination on Windows and on the NAS.
-b) Windows client with mapped drive letter to NAS
-   Add the mapped drive as a picture source to XBMC
-c) Linux, MacOS, OpenELEC
-   These OS are Unix based and they don't support UNC paths like Windows.
-   You must locally mount your remote directory and then add the local mount point to XBMC as a picture source.
-   Afterwards MyPicsDB can access the "local" pictures.

 Excluding paths
 a) Add the exclude path(s) via menu "Paths of pictures folders".